sickuritywizard/Auth-Ninja/README.md

 -n, --noauthn               Disable Authentication Test -p, --proxy                 Set Proxy
--g,                         Replace All Path Variables in URL with this value
+-g,                         Replace All Path Variables in URL with this value -po, --print-only           Parse the OpenAPI/Swagger File and only print it -pop                        Parse OpenAPI File, Replace PathVar and only print it
  ```

 ## Examples